Hydrogen

 As part of the European strategy for the development of low-carbon hydrogen, initiatives to manufacture hydrogen are being emerging.

-This reaction breaks down the water molecule into hydrogen and oxygen atoms.
+This reaction breaks down the water molecule into hydrogen and oxygen molecules.

 By coal gasification